 - Employees and students must report their positive COVID-19 diagnosis, as well as any positive test result received by someone with whom they share a residence.
 The number of reported cases for the Davis campus is updated regularly by Occupational Health and the Student Health and Wellness Center.

 - All lectures and discussion sections will be held remotely for undergraduate students and for most graduate students.
 If allowed, we will offer a limited number of in-person classes with educational objectives that can only be met through in-person instruction.
 These classes will follow strict public health guidelines related to required face coverings, physical distancing, disinfecting surfaces and ventilation systems, among others.

 - Each department must create a plan specific to its worksite that meets required health and safety guidelines, including enhanced sanitization processes.

 - Student Housing and Dining Services will ensure living spaces in residence halls address physical distancing protocols and implement a multifaceted approach to minimize risk in dining halls.

 - UC Davis has established a COVID-19 testing program.
-Students will be tested as part of the move-in process with Student Housing and Dining Services, and then should expect to be tested at least weekly throughout the quarter.
-After the pilot phase is complete, this saliva-based testing will be opened up to all students and employees working on the Davis campus.
+Students will be tested as part of the move-in process with Student Housing and Dining Services, and then should expect to be tested at least weekly throughout the academic year.

 - Customers, colleagues and partners can find the operational status of various campus services on the Finance, Operations and Administration website.